kakatcy/pro-mern-book/README.md

 # Chapter notes
+## Chapter 10: React Forms
+**Summary**
+In this chapter,

+**Chapter 10 notes:**
+1. Controlled Components
+     - controlled components: the input form element whose value is controlled by React.

 ## Chapter 9: React Router
 **Summary**
 In this chapter, I implemented router by using React Router component in the Issuetracker application.
 Firstly, I added a navigator bar on the top of the page which helps us to test the simple routing, and also connected the URLs in the browser.
 Secondly, I used parameters and query strings to specify different contents.
 Then I used React Link component to replace the hrefs hyperlinks to make it more convenient to create links.
 Lastly, I added a description part by using the Nested Routes and also changed hash-based routing to browser history-based routing.